Anusandhan (1981 film): Plot

-In Takdah tea estate in Darjeeling, Hariya Sahu (Utpal Dutt), famous as Sahuji, is a merchant who has woven a web of corruption in every layer of the social fabric.
+In Takdah tea estate in Darjeeling, Hariya Sahu, famous as Sahuji, is a merchant who has woven a web of corruption in every layer of the social fabric.
 He supplies materials of inferior quality to the tea garden, and then bribes the accountants to pass his bills.
-When one of the managers Suresh (Abhi Bhattacharya), who is also known as Boro Babu, resists, Sahuji pays the workers to go on a strike against the Boro Babu.
+When one of the managers Suresh, who is also known as Boro Babu, resists, Sahuji pays the workers to go on a strike against the Boro Babu.
 Besides, he is also involved in rampant smuggling of goods across the border, and everyone from the local jeweler to the local police inspector are part of his intricate web.

-While the father has created a position of influence by spreading corruption, his son Kaaliram (Amjad Khan) has ushered in a reign of terror.
+While the father has created a position of influence by spreading corruption, his son Kaaliram has ushered in a reign of terror.
 He goes to local bars, drinks, and doesn't pay.
 Anyone standing in his way gets beaten up mercilessly, either by him or his thugs.
 After getting sufficiently intoxicated, he then indulges in carnal desire by forcefully taking away any of the unmarried village girls for a night of merriment.
 If the poor girl's parents try to fight back, their house is set on fire.
 Desperate villagers make a plea to the owner of the tea garden, who calls (presumably) the higher ups in police force and they promise to send someone.

 Next day, while crossing a bridge, Kaaliram and his thugs meet a mysterious stranger on a mule, whose face is completely covered in a Sombrero-type hat popular in that region.
-The stranger, named Abhijeet (Amitabh Bachchan), doesn't seem to be aware of Kaali's reputation and has no hesitation in fighting back strongly.
+The stranger, named Abhijeet, doesn't seem to be aware of Kaali's reputation and has no hesitation in fighting back strongly.
 Kaali vows to take revenge, but on a number of subsequent encounters, including a drum-playing competition during Durga Puja, Kaali loses to Abhijeet every time.
-However, the ever so loyal police inspector (Asit Sen), always comes to his rescue and prevents him from being sent to jail.
+However, the ever so loyal police inspector, always comes to his rescue and prevents him from being sent to jail.
 However, Kaali's frustration grows.

-In the meanwhile, Abhijeet meets and falls in love with Tamosha (in Bengali) or Rajni (in Hindi) (Rakhee Gulzar), the blind daughter of the Boro Babu.
+In the meanwhile, Abhijeet meets and falls in love with Tamosha (in Bengali) or Rajni (in Hindi), the blind daughter of the Boro Babu.
 One rainy night, Kaali attempts to molest Tamosha, but Abhijeet comes to her rescue.
 When the police inspector again attempts to drag his feet, Abhijeet erupts in anger, shows his identity as a very high level police officer, throws Kaali into jail, and suspends the police officer.

 Abhijeet marries Tamosha and they settle down in a quaint little village named Sonarpur, awaiting the birth of their first child.
 Meanwhile, Kaali gets out of jail and finds the whereabouts of Abhijeet and Tamosha.
 He sends Abhijeet away from home by making a fake call for help, and then, enters Abhijeet's home and attacks Tamosha, causing her to miscarry.